Sponsorship Visa UK Guide for Employers 2025

 Are there sector-specific considerations for sponsorship visas?

 Different sectors have unique requirements.
-For example, the healthcare sector often relies on the Health and Care Worker Visa, while the tech industry may prioritise the Skilled Worker Visa.
-Understanding these sector-specific needs is crucial for successful sponsorship.
+For example, the healthcare sector often relies on the Health and Care Worker Visa, while the tech industry may prioritise the Skilled Worker Visa or a Scale up visa.

 Term